31 Weeks Pregnant: The 31st Week Of Pregnancy

 Pregnancy Week 31: What changes are occurring with your body?

 Many women begin to experience Braxton Hicks contractions during the last several weeks of pregnancy.
 Braxton Hicks contractions can begin as early as the second trimester; however, they are most common in the third trimester.
 The muscles of your uterus tighten for approximately 30 to 60 seconds or as long as 2 minutes.
-Braxton Hicks are also called “practice contractions” because they will prepare you for the real thing, and you can practice the breathing exercises you are learning in your childbirth classes.
+Braxton Hicks are also called “practice contractions” because they will prepare you for true labor contractions, and they are a great opportunity to practice the breathing exercises you are learning in your childbirth class.

 Pregnancy Week 31: How big is your baby?